 Our method is algorithmic.
-We design an $e^{O((1/\varepsilon^2)\ln(1/\varepsilon))}$ time algorithm to prove, for any $\varepsilon > 0$, that $t(n) \leq (1+\varepsilon)n$ for all n, or to exhibit a counterexample to Conway's conjecture.
+We design an $e^{O((1/\varepsilon^2)\ln(1/\varepsilon))}$ time algorithm by means of which we can prove, for any $\varepsilon > 0$, that $t(n) \leq (1+\varepsilon)n$ for all n, or which provides a counterexample to Conway's conjecture.
 The proof of Theorem 2 is computer assisted: it requires testing the planarity of certain relatively small graphs.

-For thrackles drawn by straight-line edges, Conway's conjecture had been settled in a slightly different form by Hopf and Pannwitz [10] and by Sutherland [16] before Conway was even born, and later, in the above form, by Erdős and Perles.
-Assuming that Conway's conjecture is true, Woodall [17] gave a complete characterization of all graphs that can be drawn as a thrackle.
-He also observed that it would be sufficient to verify the conjecture for dumbbells.
+For thrackles drawn by straight-line edges, Conway's conjecture has been settled in a slightly different form by Hopf and Pannwitz [10] and by Sutherland [17] before Conway was even born, and later, in the above form, by Erdős and Perles.
+Assuming that Conway's conjecture is true, Woodall [18] gave a complete characterization of all graphs that can be drawn as a thrackle.
+He also observed that it is sufficient to verify the conjecture for dumbbells.
 This observation is one of the basic ideas behind our arguments.